6-Nights New ZealandBest of the North Island - 18-to-Thirtysomethings

 6 breakfasts, 1 lunch, 1 dinner

-Hands-on: Surf Lessons, Raglan Big Night Out: Wellington.
+Your Hands-On Moment: Surf Lessons, Raglan Your Big Night Out Moment: Wellington.
 Conservation farm visit (Raglan).
 Sea kayaking excursion (Raglan).
 Maori cultural experience.
 Orientation walk in Wellington.
 All transport between destinations and to/from included activities.

 Auckland is regularly voted one of the best lifestyle cities in the world, with the cosmopolitan city centre complemented by great escapes within half an hour of downtown.
 Indulge in Auckland's shopping, nightlife and unrivalled cuisine and experience some of the many attractions and adventure activities on offer.
 There is never a shortage of things to do in the City of Sails.
 Sights to see include Auckland Art Gallery, Auckland Zoo, and Museum of Transport and Technology.